-According to the American Airlines ESA policy, pets are welcomed to join their owners on American Airlines!
-The American Airlines ESA policy states that pets can be either in the cabin, checked, or transported with American Airlines Cargo.
+According to the American Airlines ESA policy, pets are welcomed to join their owners on American Airlines in the cabin!

-According to the AA ESA policy, a checked pet traveling within the U.S.A, Canada, Mexico, Central, and South America may cost $200 per kennel.
+According to the AA ESA policy, a checked pet (this now includes an emotional support animal) traveling within the U.S.A, Canada, Mexico, Central, and South America may cost $200 per kennel.
 A carry-on pet will cost $125 per kennel.

-ACAA and ESAs: What You Need to Know: Alert American Airlines You Will Be Bringing Your ESA
+ACAA and ESAs: What You Need to Know!

 A List of ESAs That Are Permitted on American Airlines

-An update to the American Airlines pet and ESA policy come into effect April 1st 2019.
-The updated policy states that the airline will only allow dogs and cats in the cabin on their flights.
+American Airlines Pet and ESA Policy will only allow dogs and cats in the cabin on their flights.
 Regardless of whether people are flying with a pet or an ESA.

 If your ESA is not on the list, we recommend calling American Airlines for more information, but the updated policy is quite clear: cats and dogs only!